muldjord/occurity/README.md

 * Add `startingChart` to config to allow setting initial displayed chart
 * Add all charts to combo in preferences to allow setting `startingChart` config variable

-#### Version 0.7.0 (In progress, unreleased)
+#### Version 0.7.0 (26jan2022)
 * MAJOR: Added `optotype` chart type.
 This chart type obsoletes the old `font` chart and uses SVG's directly instead of requiring a ttf font.
-All SVG's should be calibrated as 100 pixels = 1 arc minute.
+All SVG's should be calibrated as 100 pixels = 1 arc minute at a 6 meter patient distance.
 * Added crowding rectangle for all optotype charts using `c` key.
 * Now uses a 500 pixel width ruler in preferences to determine pixel to mm ratio.
-* Now sizelocks between number keys instead of just in the same group
+* Now sizelocks between all charts instead of just in the same group.

-##### Known issues
-* `svgchart` type doesn't scale in a meaningful manner.
-Considering changing `scale` attribute to a `mode` attribute that can be set as `fittowidth`, `static`, `scaled` and perhaps a few others. `static` should just place the SVG at whatever pixel size it has been made with. `scaled` should scale according to patient distance (otherwise similar to `static`)
-* SVG optotype files has to be named as single letter filenames to work wellwith the current XML row design.
-This hould probably be expanded to allow any filename where the XML could split them using `;`
+* Crowding and single mode now follows chart changes.

 #### Version 0.6.2 (26may2021)
 * Added `T` to Sloan font